 Collections Engagement Grant 2021

 Awardees will receive $5000 for the award cycle.
 Research funding is to be used for supplies, equipment, software, computing, research assistants, etc. Grant funds cannot be used for faculty salaries (summer or academic year); travel that is not directly related to project research (e.g., conferences cannot be supported by this grant), funding to purchase society/group memberships, consultants, or office equipment unless specifically justified.
+Any equipment purchased is property of the University of Utah; the awardee(s) home department shall manage ownership of the equipment after the project period is over according to University regulations.
 Awardees must agree to the conditions of acceptance.

-The Steering Committee strongly encourages applicants to consult with Jessica Breiman, art and archives metadata librarian, J. Willard Marriott Library or Alana Wolf, collections research curator, UMFA about their project prior to submitting a proposal.
+The Steering Committee strongly encourages applicants to consult with Alana Wolf, collections research curator, UMFA about their project prior to submitting a proposal.

 University of Utah faculty at any level of their career are eligible to apply.

 Required project criteria: